 - Water and resources: A lack of resources can be enough to drive your whole plot.
 Is there enough water or too much?
 Is the food running out?
 What happens when a country runs out of space?
 What laws exist to ration food and supplies?

 I have left a few blank squares for you to add your own ideas.
-This will vary from story to story, but I hope it will help you shape your story to create a complete world.
+This will vary from story to story, but I hope this setting checklist for worldbuilding will help you shape your story to create a complete world.

 by Mia Botha